okansungur/drafts/read6.md

 - Deploying a micro-service application is also a complex task, as each service will have multiple instances and each instance will need to be configured, deployed, scaled and monitored
 - Breaking down a large application into individual components as micro-services is also a difficult task

+### Which annotation is used for  binding the incoming json request to the defined pojo class